-My fees are £75 per counselling session.
-They can be paid for by cash or cheque at the end of the session or bank transfer within the week following the session.
+My fees are £85 per individual session or £100 for a couples/relationship counselling session.
+All fees can be paid for by cash or cheque at the end of the session or bank transfer within the week following the session.

 I am able to offer some discounted rates for people on lower income or for students.
 Please contact me to discuss anything related to rates further.

 Clinical supervision is an integral part of our professional development to facilitate learning.
 Therefore, my approach to supervision is integrative, experiential, reflective and relational.
 I explore with my supervisees the use of themselves with clients as well as looking at the processes behind the different dynamics.It is also a place to discuss ethical dilemmas.